 Places To Eat, Where To Stay, Things To Do

 There are a number of B&Bs, hotels and self catering cottages that you can stay at.
 There are many tea rooms and restaurants, shops and galleries.
-To help you find a place to stay and how to spend you time between lectures, do visit the Discover Lavenham website, which offers a wealth of information:
+To help you find a place to stay and how to spend you time between lectures, do visit the Love Lavenham website, which offers a wealth of information:

 There is also, just off the Market Place, the